Workday Training Coordinator

 Overview

-I designed, developed, and deliver Workday training to the campus as part of go-live installation goal.
-Workday will replace our aging on premise PeopleSoft ERP.
+I designed, developed, and delivered Workday training to the campus as part of go-live installation.
+Workday will replace our aging on-premises PeopleSoft ERP.

-The Workday HCM, Financials, and Payroll modules go live April 2023.
+Workday HCM, Financials, and Payroll modules went live April 2023.
 For users of these modules, their current ways of understanding and performing their jobs will completely change.
-The Student module will go live January 2024.
+The Student module went live January 2024.

 In the next few paragraphs I’ll walk through what I did and how I did it.